Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Bosonic Quantum East Model

-In the following, we focus on a certain block specified by $k$, $n_0$ and the number of `active' sites $L$ right next to the $k$-th one.
-Since the action of $H$ on sites to the left of the $k$-th one is trivial, the index $k$ is physically irrelevant for our purpose and we will therefore choose $k=0$ without loosing any generality.
-Exploiting this property, we write the Hamiltonian~\eqref{eq_H_full_model} as $H_{L+1} = \sum_{n_0}H_{L+1}(n_0)$, where $H_{L+1}(n_0)$ is
+In the following, we focus on a certain block specified by $k$, $n_0$, and the number of ``active'' sites $L$ right next to the $k$-th one.
+Since the action of $H$ on sites to the left of the $k$-th one is trivial, the index $k$ is physically irrelevant for our purpose and we therefore choose $k=0$ without any loss generality.
+Exploiting this property, we write the Hamiltonian given in Eq.~\eqref{eq_H_full_model} as $H_{L+1} = \sum_{n_0}H_{L+1}(n_0)$, where $H_{L+1}(n_0)$ is

 {with $\hat{h}_1 \equiv -\frac{1}{2}n_0 \left[e^{-s} \left(\hat{a}_{1}+\hat{a}_{1}^\dagger\right) - \epsilon n_0 - U \hat{n}_{1}- 1\right]$ and $n_0 \in \mathbb{N}^+$}.
 Furthermore, since $H_{L+1}(n_0)$ commutes with the operators acting on the $(L+1)$-th site, we can represent it as the sum of an infinite number of commuting terms $H_{L+1}(n_0)=\sum_{\beta_r}H_{L}^{\beta_r}(n_0)\otimes \Pi_{L+1}^{\beta_r}$, where $\Pi_L^\beta$ is the projector over the eigenstate $|\beta_r\rangle$ with eigenvalue $\beta_r=rU-e^{-2s}/U$ of the operator $\left( U \hat{n}_{L+1}-e^{-s} \left(\hat{a}_{L+1}+\hat{a}_{L+1}^\dagger\right) \right)$, where $r \in \mathbb{N}$, and,